AmrMomtaz/Health-Monitoring-System/README.md

 ### Make sure these folder exists under /spark/ directory.

 # Simulations:
-* "Spark/QueryAllData.py" is a script that fetches the needed data from the database
+* "Spark/QueryAllData.py" is a script that fetches the needed data both the realtime and the batch views.
 * "Spark/Simulator.py"/"Spark/schedular.py" is used to simulate the working flow of the realtime view and the batch view:
 To start the simulation:
 * start the hadoop server as mentioned above.